 And compare it to a standard (50mm) lens (both photos were taken from exactly the same spot):

-Notice how the wide angle lens gives you a broader perspective.
+Notice how a 10mm lens gives you a broader perspective.

 That said, not all wide angle lenses are the same.
-Which brings me to the next section:
+This brings me to the next section:

 Types of Wide Angle Lenses